 Effective digital marketing can provide a challenge for many companies.
-The number of websites online has nearly quadrupled from just over 200 million in 2010 to almost a billion by 2014.
+According to Netcraft’s January 2019 Web Server Survey, there are now over 1,518,207,412 websites on the world wide web.
 This incredible saturation means that even more people now compete for top spots on the search engine results page (SERP).
 Your business can compete and succeed with these people after you read how ppc works in this blog post.

 Google continues to change and update their algorithm.
 These changes occur in response to what customers want and their attempts to maximize the user experience.
 This can make it difficult for websites to earn the important top positions on the SERP, but we’re here to help.